-Once a dog is bathed and rinsed the drying procedure begins.
+Once a dog is bathed and rinsed, the drying procedure begins.
 This starts by squeezing water off of the dog.
 Then you take a towel and pat and squeeze dry the dog with the towel.
 You do not want to rub the coat of a long hair dog with a towel as this could cause tangles to form.
-You should remove as much water as possible off of a dog with a towel as this will reduce the total drying time.
+You should remove as much water as possible from a dog with a towel to reduce the total drying time.
 This may take more than one towel.

 DRYING A DOG

 There are many ways for groomers to accomplish the task of drying a dog.
 You may end up using more than one method on a dog.
 Which method you choose will depend on a dog’s coat and temperament.